-If for some strange reason you don’t know what Patreon is, basically it’s a membership platform that helps creators to get paid.
+If, for some strange reason, you don’t know what Patreon is, it’s basically a membership platform that helps creators to get paid.
 In short, creators perform an artistic service or share some type of product.
-In return, their fans and supporters (aka patrons) use Patreon to support them by means of payments.
+In return, its fans and supporters (aka patrons) use Patreon to support it by means of payments.
 This way, it’s easier for the creators to continue creating content as they can focus more time on creating content instead of looking for funding.

-There are a number of business models that content creators can use on this crowdfunding/membership platform.
-These include: community, educational, gated content, fan relationship, and pay-what-you-can donations.
+There are a number of business models that content creators can use on this crowdfunding or membership platform.
+These include community, educational, gated content, fan relationship, and pay-what-you-can donations.

-Since it was founded in 2013, a lot has happened and the company has grown to one the biggest platforms.
-Yet, according to Patreon’s CPO, they don’t want to be a company that’s defined by their first eight years and not the next eight years too.
-So, what does the picture look like for Patreon in 2022 and beyond?
+Since it was founded in 2013, a lot has happened, and the company has grown to become one of the biggest platforms.
+Yet, according to Patreon’s CPO, Patreon doesn’t want to be a company that’s defined by the first eight years and not the next eight years too.
+So, what does the picture look like for Patreon in 2024 and beyond?
 Here are some of the most important Patreon creator statistics and facts about its revenue and users.

 - 1. Creators on Patreon earn $100M+ per month

 - 2. There are 228,000+ creators with at least one patron

 - 3. Videos and podcasts are the biggest categories